suri1988/Pokemon/README.md

 The endpoint is now ready.
 You can access it as follows: curl --location --request GET 'https://localhost:5001/api/Pokemon/charizard' \
 --header 'Content-Type: application/json'

+Using Dockerfile:
+1) docker build git@github.com:suri1988/Pokemon.git
+2) docker images to get list of running images
+3) docker run {imageId} created from Command 1 to start a container from this image.